Kansas City Chiefs vs. Los Angeles Chargers NFL Week 15 Odds, Plays and Insights for December 16, 2021

 Over/under insights

-- Kansas City and its opponents have gone over the current 51-point total in seven of 13 games this season.

-- Los Angeles and its opponents have combined to score more than 51 points in seven of 13 games this season.
+- Kansas City has combined with its opponents to score more than 51.5 points in seven of 13 games this season.

-- The combined points per game average of the two teams, 54, is 3.0 points more than Thursday's over/under.
+- Thursday's over/under is 2.5 points lower than the two team's combined 54 points per game average.

-- The 46.4 combined points per game that these two squads have allowed this season are 4.6 fewer than the 51 over/under in this contest.
+- The 46.4 combined points per game that these two squads have allowed this season are 5.1 fewer than the 51.5 total in this contest.

-- The Chiefs and their opponents have scored an average of 53.0 points per game in 2021, 2.0 more than Thursday's total.
+- The average total in Chiefs games this season is 53.0, 1.5 points more than Thursday's over/under of 51.5.

-- In 2021, games involving the Chargers have averaged a total of 49.7 points, 1.3 fewer than this game's set over/under.
+- The 51.5 over/under in this game is 1.8 points higher than the 49.7 average total in Chargers games this season.

 Chiefs stats and trends

+- In Kansas City's 13 games this year, it has six wins against the spread.

-- The Chiefs are 4-6 ATS when favored by 4 points or more this season.
+- The Chiefs have an against the spread record of 5-6 in their 11 games when favored by 3 points or more so far this season.

 - Kansas City's games this year have gone over the total in six out of 13 opportunities (46.2%).

-- The Chiefs put up 27.0 points per game, comparable to the 25.8 per contest the Chargers allow.
+- The Chiefs average 27.0 points per game, comparable to the 25.8 per contest the Chargers allow.

-- Kansas City is 4-2 against the spread and 5-1 overall in games when it scores more than 25.8 points.
+- When Kansas City records more than 25.8 points, it is 4-2 against the spread and 5-1 overall.

-- Kansas City is 5-5 against the spread and 7-3 overall when the team totals over 348.0 yards.
+- In games that Kansas City churns out more than 348.0 yards, the team is 5-5 against the spread and 7-3 overall.

-- The Chiefs have turned the ball over five more times (23 total) than the Chargers have forced a turnover (18) this season.
+- This year, the Chiefs have turned the ball over 23 times, five more than the Chargers' takeaways (18).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Chargers.